ros-navigation/navigation2/nav2_bt_navigator/README.md

 # BT Navigator

-The BT Navigator (Behavior Tree Navigator) module implements the [NavigateToPose task interface](../nav2_behavior_tree/include/nav2_behavior_tree/navigate_to_pose_action.hpp).
-It is a [Behavior Tree](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/docs/BT_basics.md)-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors, including [recovery](#recovery).
+The BT Navigator (Behavior Tree Navigator) module implements the [NavigateToPose task interface](../nav2_behavior_tree/include/nav2_behavior_tree/plugins/action/navigate_to_pose_action.hpp).
+It is a [Behavior Tree](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/docs/BT_basics.md)-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors.

 ## Overview